AlgoMaster Logo

 Bubble sort repeatedly compares adjacent elements and swaps them if they are out of order.
 It performs many swaps per pass, bubbling the largest element to the end.

 Selection sort scans the entire unsorted portion to find the minimum, then performs exactly one swap per pass.
-This means selection sort always does fewer swaps than bubble sort for the same input.
-In fact, selection sort performs at most n-1 swaps for an array of n elements, while bubble sort can perform as many as O(n^2) swaps.
+Selection sort always does fewer swaps than bubble sort for the same input.
+Selection sort performs at most n-1 swaps for an array of n elements, while bubble sort can perform as many as O(n^2) swaps.

 PropertyBubble SortSelection Sort